NREL/flasc/flasc/model_tuning/readme.txt

 reach out to Paul or Misha via email.
 Planned improvements include:
 - Streamlining of processes and code
 - Added flexibility for implementing other loss functions
-- Cosine power loss exponent fitting
+- Consolidation and alignment with cosine power loss exponent fitting (see estimate_cos_pp_fit method in turbine_analysis/yaw_pow_fitting.py)
 - Possible accelerated model fitting by refinement of swept parameters
 - Methods for fitting multiple parameters simultaneously